| 10.7 m/s², 1.1 g

 | Electronics, chemicals, deflectors, weather shields, Gummi and Pirang agriculture

-Doonzhee is an Earth-like world orbiting a sun with a slightly yellower cast to its light than Sol.
-Its sky is a darker teal blue than that of Earth, and its large moon subtends three and a half times the angle of Luna from Earth.
+Doonzhee is an Earth-like world orbiting a sun with a yellower cast to its light than Sol.
+Its sky is a darker blue-gray than that of Earth, fading to creamy yellow near the horizon, and its large moon subtends three and a half times the angle of Luna from Earth.

 Much like Earth, Doonzhee has several large continents with an active geology producing towering mountains, broad plains, island arcs, valleys and canyons, and all the other features one tends to expect.
 Its poles are covered in ice, transitioning to tundra and taiga and then to temperate forests and plains.
 An arid belt is found at around 30° latitude with extensive deserts and scrubland.
 The tropics are primarily dense rain forests.